List of school districts in Arkansas: Background

-The proposed school consolidation came as a result of education reform measures spearheaded by the Arkansas Education Association (AEA), which was prompted by a 1921 study done by the Arkansas Legislature that criticized conditions at various public schools.
+A proposed school consolidation came as a result of education reform measures spearheaded by the Arkansas Education Association (AEA), which was prompted by a 1921 study done by the Arkansas Legislature that criticized conditions at various public schools.

-In the 1926-1927 school year, Arkansas had 4,711 school districts, with 3,106 of them each operating a school for white students that only employed a single teacher.
+In the 1926–1927 school year, Arkansas had 4,711 school districts, with 3,106 of them each operating a school for white students that only employed a single teacher.
 Various laws affecting taxation and state and county governance reduced the number of school districts, including a 1927 law that allowed counties, upon voter approval, to modify boundaries of existing school districts or to create new school districts, Act 156, and a 1929 law that allowed voters in a county to vote in favor of consolidating multiple school districts into one, Act 149.
-However in 1931 a law was passed stating that in order for a school district to consolidate, the voters in each district must approve.
+However, in 1931 a law was passed stating that in order for a school district to consolidate, the voters in each district must approve.

-In the 1932-1933 school year, Arkansas had 3,086 school districts, with 1,990 of them each operating a school for white students that only employed a single teacher.
+In the 1932–1933 school year, Arkansas had 3,086 school districts, with 1,990 of them each operating a school for white students that only employed a single teacher.
 Calvin R. Ledbetter Jr. of the University of Arkansas at Little Rock stated that the Great Depression caused a drop in government revenues and frustrated school consolidation.

 In 1946 there were 1,900 school districts educating 406,199 students, with a typical county having an average of 25 school districts.
 That year 76,000 students lived in a district which had a high school that had not been accredited since there were insufficient students, and about 100,000 students lived in districts that did not operate high schools.
 Ledbetter stated that about 40% of the K-12 students in Arkansas were realistically not able to go beyond junior high school.
 That year there was a petition for an Act 1 which would have forced school districts with under 350 students to form "county rural school districts", created as a result of a lack of teachers due to several being drafted into the military, moving out of state, or moving on to defense jobs during World War II.
 This proposal would mean Arkansas would have about 400 school districts.
 The two newspapers distributed throughout the entire state of Arkansas supported this.
 However newspapers did not print advertisements supporting the passage of the act nor did they print the opposite.
 At the time people advocating for or against political causes bought space to print advertisements for them in newspapers.
 Voters rejected this with 68,510 opposing (50.47%), with the Arkansas Democrat stating that they were heavily in smaller counties and especially in the state's north, and with 67,209 (49.52%) supporting, credited by the Democrat as being heavily in larger counties.
 Ledbetter characterized the voting margin as "a fraction".